The SMART Program: Special Mentor Assisted Race Training Program

 SMART Program Team:

-Paul & Becca Livingston, Program Team Managers/Motorcycle Coach: The Livingstons have fielded teams at Pikes Peak since 2006, including Team Spider Grips Ducati’s 2012 record-setting runs under 10 minutes.
+Paul & Becca Livingston, Program Team Managers: The Livingstons have fielded teams at Pikes Peak since 2006, including Team Spider Grips Ducati’s 2012 record-setting runs under 10 minutes.
 Founders of Falkner Livingston Racing, they are veterans of numerous Bonneville and Baja race campaigns.
-They were team managers for the PPIHC Race SMART in 2016 and 2017.
+They have been team managers for the PPIHC Race SMART since 2016.

 Fred Veitch, Auto Coach: Fred started racing in the mid 70’s, and has held or currently holds IMSA, SCCA, PCA, POC and NASA competition licenses.
 He is on the Board of Directors for the Pikes Peak International Hill Climb, and is a member of the Competition, Driver Selection and Appeals committees, Veitch has competed five times in the Time Attack classes.
 In 2014, he won the Time Attack 2 class and set a class record.
-Veitch is still actively racing Porsches, and will compete in this summer’s Hill Climb.
+Veitch is still actively racing Porsches.

 Jeff Zwart, Auto Coach: Zwart started road racing Formula Fords during the mid-1980s on the West Coast of the United States which led to an interest in rallying.
 In 1989 and 1990 he drove a Mazda in the US Pro Rally Championship, eventually winning the Open Class National Championship.
 Zwart also competed in the New Zealand round of the World Rally Championship driving a Mitsubishi EVO in 1993.